Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 Private Key saved to: private.key
 ```

 The first item is the Application ID which you should take a note of.
 We'll refer to this as `YOUR_APP_ID` later.
 The second value is a private key location.
-The private key is used generate JWTs that are used to authenticate your interactions with Nexmo.
+The private key is used to generate JWTs that are used to authenticate your interactions with Nexmo.

 ### 1.2 - Generate an Application JWT